-Ever since the launch of the first iPhone, Apple has always been interested in wireless-earphones, going so far as to announce one in 2007.
+Ever since the launch of the first iPhone, Apple has always been interested in wireless-earphones, going so far as

 When Apple announced the first set of AirPods in 2017, it seemed as though the lifetime of the iPod line was complete.
 From a 5GB device in 2001 dedicated to music, now it was reduced to wireless earbuds, easily interchangeable between your Apple devices.